 Since 2009, as a charity the Tennis Foundation has invested in providing more than £10m worth of tennis equipment to schools.
 This investment has helped 20,000 schools provide a positive experience of tennis to their pupils, many of which for the first time.

 Having now successfully delivered this equipment to such an extent, and as part of the evolution of the Tennis Foundation’s school tennis strategy, we are now directing spend towards new programmes focussed on providing high quality access to our sport, such as ‘School of Tennis’.
 Doing so will enable us to best deliver the mission of our charity to help people enjoy the many health and social benefits of tennis, whilst maximising their personal potential.

-As a result, from 1st August 2017, we will unfortunately no longer be providing a free Schools Tennis Equipment Pack for attendees at our 3 hour Teacher Training courses.
-We are, however, currently developing an equipment discount offer, which will be provided to teachers attending courses from 1st August onwards, and which will replace the current free Schools Tennis Equipment Pack.
+Please note that we will unfortunately no longer be providing a free Schools Tennis Equipment Pack for attendees at our 3 hour Teacher Training courses.
+However, teachers attending the courses will be able to access an exclusive equipment discount offer for their school, which will replace the previous offer.

 Everything else remains the same – the Tennis Foundation will continue to provide its 3 hour Teacher Training Courses, places at which will remain free, and attendees will still receive the specialist resources linked to each course, free of charge.

 Schools Tennis Equipment – All teachers (or teaching assistants) that attend the course will have the option to purchase one Standard Schools Tennis Equipment Pack for their school at the heavily discounted rate of £150 ex VAT (£180 VAT inc. Usual price: £540 VAT inc), while stocks last.